Picking the right graphic file type

 As a bonus, when you work with a designer, your new understanding will ensure you get what you pay for, and your brand image will always look delectable.

 Raster vs Vector files.
-What's the difference?
+What's the difference the graphic file types?

 Raster files